fkarg/fkarg.github.io/_posts/beyond-qwerty.md

 ![Picture from neo-layout.org](https://neo-layout.org/grafik/druckvorlage/neo-druckvorlage_full.png)

-The layout was created after analyzing bi- and trigram frequencies of german and english, making it especially suited for german programmers.
+The layout was created after analyzing bi- and trigram frequencies of German and English, making it especially suited for German programmers.
 Also, in stark contrast to DVORAK and COLAMAK, it also changes the positons of special characters, much to a programmers benefit.
 The navigation and numblock on layer four have substantially made my life easier.